lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 title = "My journey so far"

 +++
-This is a recounting of my journey so far.
+This is a recounting of my journey so far as an adult.
 I'm hesitant to say it's a digital nomad's journey, or an entrepreneur's, but it is my own (mostly unplanned) journey.
 Every part represented and catalyzed a different phase in my life.
 It is ongoing and I hope it keeps surprising me!

 # 2012